 Common Dashboard Warning Lights in Hyundai Vehicles

-This warning light illuminates once you switch on the ignition and it stays lit for approximately three seconds before going off.
-The light will remain on after blinking for one minute and will repeatedly blink until the tire pressure monitoring system is remedied.
-When one or more of your tires are significantly underinflated, the location of the underinflated tires will display on the LCD screen to indicate to you which specific tires need servicing.
+This warning light turns on as soon as you turn on the ignition and it remains lit for about three seconds before it goes off.
+The light will then remain on after blinking for about one minute and will keep blinking until the Tire Pressure Mounting System is addressed.
+When you have one or more of your tires significantly underinflated, you'll find the location of underinflated tires displayed on the LCD screen to show you which tires need servicing.

 ![]() | Tire Pressure Monitoring System (TPMS) Light |

-To fix, simply inflate the tires that need more pressure and check for any holes or punctures that may be causing the tires to deflate.
-If after you fill your tires with air and the TPMS light continues to illuminate, contact our service center at Seidel Hyundai and bring in your vehicle to be examined more closely.
+You can fix the problem simply by inflating the tires that need more pressure.
+We will be glad to check for any holes or punctures that might be causing your tires to gradually deflate.
+If you fill your tires with air and the TPMS light is still lit, talk to one of the experts in our service center at Seidel Hyundai and bring us your vehicle so we can take a closer look.

-The Check Engine Light, also known as the Malfunction Indicator Lamp (MIL), is one of the most common warning lights that can illuminate on the dashboard of your Hyundai vehicle.
-This warning light illuminates once the ignition is turned on and will stay lit if there is a malfunction with the emission control system.
-We recommend having the issue resolved immediately as it is hazardous and potentially dangerous to drive around with your Check Engine Light illuminated.
+The Check Engine light is one of the most common warning lights you'll see on the dashboard of your Hyundai model.
+This light turns on as soon as the ignition is turned on and it will remain lit if you have a malfunction within the emission control system.
+We strongly recommend that you not ignore this warning sign because it's potentially dangerous to drive around with your Check Engine light illuminated.

 ![]() | Check Engine Light (CEL)/Malfunction Indicator Lamp (MIL) |